 Power words are words that we use in conversations to provoke a certain feeling from the person that we are talking to.

-These powerful words are often used by people who work in fields such as marketing and copywriting, as many can be used as tools for persuasion.
+These powerful words and power phrases are often used by people who work in fields such as marketing and copywriting, as many can be used as tools for persuasion.
 This also means that they can be good to use in customer service, to positively influence customer emotions.

-So let’s take a look at some common examples of power words before focusing on those which can be really beneficial to use in the contact centre.
+So let’s take a look at some common examples of powered words before focusing on those which can be really beneficial to use in the contact centre.

-Since 2015, in conjunction with our sister publication Presentation Magazine, we have been scanning popular news stories, articles and works of literature.
+Since 2015, in conjunction with our sister publication Presentation Magazine, we have been scanning popular news stories, articles and works of literature to create a list of power words.

 In doing so, we have scanned over 15 million words to determine their popularity by counting the frequency in which they are used.

-So, let’s take a closer look at the top ten power words according to this list, and share an example of how advisors can embed powerful words into their contact centre interactions.
+So, let’s take a closer look at the top power words according to this list, and share an example of how advisors can embed powerful words into their contact centre interactions and create phrases with power.

-Here are the top ten power words, alongside an explanation of why they can be used to great effect in customer service conversations and a contact centre specific example.
+Here are 12 customer service words and phrases to use, alongside an explanation of why they can be used to great effect in customer service conversations and a contact centre specific example.

 1. Now